Central AC Replacement Cost in 2021, A Homeowner Guide

 Do you know how much it costs to replace your central air conditioning system?
 AC replacement cost is a lot more than most people think.
 As a homeowner, at some point you will likely consider whether or not to replace your HVAC system.
 This is a big decision, as a new AC system can be quite expensive, and you will be stuck with it for the next decade or so.
 If you want to have an idea of what the total cost will be so you can make any decisions about replacing your current unit, read on.

-In this blog, we will list the many factors that go into the price of having a new air conditioning system installed, and not all of them are easy to figure out on your own.
+In this blog, we will list the many factors that go into the price of a new air conditioner installation, and not all of them are easy to figure out on your own.

 Need A New AC?
 Get One Of Our Free Estimates Right Away!

 If you're considering AC replacement in the near future, we would love to help.
 Since the cost can be daunting, we also offer financing options so that comfort is always affordable and attainable.
-Plus, a free estimate is hard to resist!
-Schedule online or Call today to get started on replacing your central air conditioning unit!
-After all, who doesn't want a cool home this summer?
+Plus, who doesn't want a free estimate?
+Schedule online or call today to get started on replacing your central air conditioning unit!
+After all, why not have a cool home this summer?

 1. Size

 The size of your AC unit is an important factor to consider.
-You won’t feel comfortable if your AC unit is under-sized or over sized.
-No, a bigger HVAC system does not mean better.
+You won’t feel comfortable if your AC unit is under or oversized.
+No, a bigger HVAC system does not automatically make it better.
 So, it’s important to get the right size.
 A load calculation is needed in order to size the unit correctly.
 Load calculations consider the square footage of your home, as well as elements that affect heat loss or gain such as windows and doors.
 The larger the size of the equipment you’ll need, the more expensive it is.
 A HVAC technician should do a load calculation for your home and size your central air system accordingly.

 2. Efficiency